I first tried this Thai recipe on the small southern Thai island of Koh Lipe.

-Final Step.
-Add the rest of the ingredients
+Final Step, Add the rest of the ingredients in

-*Soy Sauce Alternative Note: Since I’ve stopped using Braggs Liquid Amino, I now use a just as good combination.
-So for this Eggs with Cucumber and Chayote recipe, replace the 1 Tablespoon of Bragg Liquid Aminos with 1 Tbl Coconut Aminos & 2 tsp fish sauce
+Soy Sauce Alternative Note: Since I’ve stopped using Bragg Liquid Aminos in this recipe, I now use a just as good combination.
+For this Eggs with Cucumber and Chayote recipe, replace the 1 Tablespoon of Bragg Liquid Aminos with 1 Tbsp coconut aminos & 2 tsp fish sauce.

 The only modification besides the healthy ingredient swaps was the addition of flax seeds.

-They soak up the runny yolks and add a slight nice nutty, seedy flavor.
+Fresh ground flax seeds soak up the runny yolks and add a slight nuttiness to the dish.
+I love it.